 According to the PGi Community

 When we asked our customers if temperature affects productivity in their workplaces, they all agreed that it most certainly does.
-Compiling their perspectives, it became readily apparent that improper office temperatures, whether too hot or too cold, drive employees to focus on finding ways to regulate their body temperature, which in turn drastically hinders workflow.
+Compiling their perspectives, it became readily apparent that improper office temperatures, whether too hot or too cold, drive employees to focus on finding ways to regulate their body temperature.
+This in turn drastically hinders workflow.

 According to the Research